 - Diversification.
 This is the impact of determining the joint capital requirements of the risk modules through the application of the Standard Formula correlation matrices.
 The aggregated capital requirement is less than the sum of the individual capital requirements because of SCOR UK's diversified portfolio which significantly reduces the likelihood of simultaneous occurrence of adverse experience and because losses in one area may be offset by gains in another. - Loss absorbing capacity of deferred taxes (LACDT).
-In the event that a shock loss occurs in 2023, the LACDT is an estimated credit to the SCR reflecting SCOR UK's ability to carry back losses to offset elements of tax paid in the previous year and to carry forward losses to offset future taxable profits over the Company's LACDT planning time horizon.
+In the event that a shock loss occurs in 2024, the LACDT is an estimated credit to the SCR reflecting SCOR UK's ability to carry back losses to offset elements of tax paid in the previous year and to carry forward losses to offset future taxable profits over the Company's LACDT planning time horizon.

-Non-life underwriting standalone risk has materially increased by GBP 30.1 million from December 31, 2021.
-This is largely driven by premium & reserve risk reflecting additional claims provision bookings due to increased frequency and severity of large losses, updates to reserving models and recognition of future inflation impacts over the year (see Section D.2 - Technical Provisions) as well as, to a limited extent, the effect of increased net premiums with growth in business exposures and rate increases in the market across several lines of business.
+Non-life underwriting standalone risk has increased by GBP 10.1 million from December 31, 2022.
+This is largely driven by man-made catastrophe risk following a change to the Company's reinsurance programme effective January 1, 2024.
+Premium & reserve risk remains fairly stable overall reflecting favourable claims performance over 2023, updates to reserving models and recognition of future inflation impacts over the year (see Section D.2 - Technical Provisions) as well as the effect of decreased future net premiums with the change in the reinsurance programme from multiple intragroup quota shares by line of business previously to a simple singe Whole Account Quota Share from January 2024.

-Market standalone risk has increased by GBP 7.6 million from December 31, 2021, largely driven by currency (driven by higher USD net asset value) and equity risk, partially offset by reduction in interest rate risk (with improvement in asset and liability duration matching).
+Market standalone risk has marginally decreased since December 31, 2022, driven by decreases in currency and concentration risk offset by increases in interest rate, equity and spread risk.
 The mix of invested assets has not changed substantially.

-Counterparty default standalone risk has materially increased by GBP 26.9 million from December 31, 2021.
-This is primarily due to the increase in claims provisions (hence reinsurance recoverables) and the one-notch downgrade of SCOR UK's main reinsurer (SCOR SE).
+Counterparty default standalone risk has increased by GBP 4.0 million from December 31, 2022.
+This is primarily due to increases in claims provisions (hence reinsurance recoverables) but lower insurance and intermediaries' balances at year-end 2023.
+SCOR SE is SCOR UK's main reinsurer.

-The combined effect of the above leads to a significant increase of GBP 50.1 million in the required pre-tax basic solvency capital requirement (BSCR) from December 31, 2021.
+The combined effect of the above leads to an increase of GBP 11.3 million in the required pre-tax basic solvency capital requirement (BSCR) from December 31, 2022.